bluebird89/docs/Ops/Ansible.md

     + `ansible -m setup --connection=local localhost`
     + `ansible -i ./hosts remote -m setup`

+* 目录
+  - defaults: This directory lets you set default variables for included or dependent roles.
+Any defaults set here can be overridden in playbooks or inventory files.
+  - files: This directory contains static files and script files that might be copied to or executed on a remote server.
+  - handlers: All handlers that were in your playbook previously can now be added into this directory.
+  - meta: This directory is reserved for role metadata, typically used for dependency management..
+For example, you can define a list of roles that must be applied before the current role is invoked.
+  - templates: This directory is reserved for templates that will generate files on remote hosts.
+Templates typically use variables defined on files located in the vars directory, and on host information that is collected at runtime.
+  - tasks: This directory contains one or more files with tasks that would normally be defined in the tasks section of a regular Ansible playbook.
+These tasks can directly reference files and templates contained in their respective directories within the role, without the need to provide a full path to the file.
+  - vars: Variables for a role can be specified in files inside this directory and then referenced elsewhere in a role.

 ```sh
 # roles入口文件 /etc/ansible/site.yml
 - hosts: webservers